UAE contributes USD 25 million to UN World Food Programme for Humanitarian Efforts in Sudan - www.lokmattimes.com

 UAE contributes USD 25 million to UN World Food Programme for Humanitarian Efforts in Sudan

-Dubai [UAE], June 23 (ANI/WAM): The United Arab Emirates has signed an agreement with the UN World Food Programme ...
+New York [US], June 24 (ANI/WAM): The United Arab Emirates has signed an agreement with the UN World Food ...

 17.7 million people in Sudan and 7.1 million in South Sudan facing acute food insecurity as a result of war in Sudan.
 To help alleviate this crisis, UAE has committed a total of US$25 million in aid: USD 20 million for Sudan and US$5 million for South Sudan.